syncfusion-content/javascript-docs/js/Diagram/Port.md

 };
 {% endhighlight %}

-> **Note:** Port's constraints property is manipulated using bitwise operations.
+N>  Port's constraints property is manipulated using bitwise operations.
 For more information about bitwise operations, see [Bitwise Operations](/js/Diagram/How-To/Bitwise-Operations).